NOTE: This article was updated in April, 2025

 The Garden

 This is a beautiful space in the neighborhood of Salamanca, by the Diego de Leòn Metro station.
-They offer a wide variety of in person yoga classes, including aerial yoga, yin yoga, hatha, vinyasa, Iyengar, rocket yoga (an Ashtanga variation) and awakening yoga.
+They also have a branch in Milan, so you know it’s going to be stylish.
+The studio offers a wide variety of in person yoga classes, including aerial yoga, yin yoga, hatha, vinyasa and awakening yoga.
 In addition, they offer courses of Gyrotonic and Gyrokinesis, all of which are taught by professional dancers.
-They also offer barre classes and an afro dance class.
-In addition to classes, The Garden offers a variety of workshops, including Cacao Ceremonies and some forms of sound healing.
+They also offer barre classes, hypopressive classes and an Afro dance class.
+In addition to classes, The Garden offers a variety of workshops, including Cacao Ceremonies and Wim Hof experiences.
 Finally, they offer a variety of massages, some of which are hard to find in Madrid, such as Lomi Lomi and Japanese facials.

 Zentro Urban Yoga